 International Extradition

-Criminal investigations and prosecutors that cross geographical borders have become more common.
-As a result, so have international extraditions.
+Criminal investigations and prosecutions that cross geographical borders have become more common, as have international extraditions.

 The term “international extradition” refers to the process of bringing a fugitive who has fled from the United States to avoid prosecution either before or after being released on bail.
 International extradition cases often involve challenging the authorities’ actions in the federal court system within two countries.